MalayaSociety/the-product-3dadf/content/pages/index.md

       - title: The most powerful buttplug
         subtitle: Always be in control
         content: >
-          Our product uses nano-technologies to target pleasure spots, and includes Bluetooth and sharable online controls.
+          Our product uses nano-technologies to target pleasure spots and includes Bluetooth and sharable online controls.
 Schedule your orgasms, sync with Google Calendar, control it from your car.
         actions: